 I’m a huge Ann Taylor fan.
 It’s the first store I go to if I happen to be wandering around at the mall; also, their sale rack is my own personal version of heaven.
 Although Ann Taylor has a wide selection of fantastic full-price suits online, I’d make sure to keep an eye out for their sales.
 I’ve lucked up on a herringbone suit for about $100 that was on sale a while ago.
 If you’re interested in keeping track of their sales, make sure to sign up for their email list.
 See below for a few pieces in their current offering.

 Need a staple suit?
-Run to Brooks Brothers.
+Run to Brooks Brothers (also the store that carries one of my favorite white blouses).
 Although they’re known for their $600 suits, they have a “Red Fleece” line that puts the Brooks Brothers brand well within reach of many who can’t fathom dropping so much money on one garment.
-With their high-quality fabric and excellent customer service, this is the brand to use if you want to find a suit that will last you for years.
+With their high-quality fabric and excellent customer service, this is the brand to use if you want to buy a suit that will last you for years.
 The cherry on top: they offer free tailoring of the garments you buy from them.
 I would know, they tailored the suit I’m wearing in the photos at the bottom of this article!

 If you’re looking for a unique, modern, affordable suit, ASOS is your best bet.
 It’s not great for staple suits, but it is my favorite place to look for fun suits that I want to wear on special occasions.
 It’s not often that you can justify wearing a pink or purple suit, but I’d try wearing one to a fun outing after a conference or a casual networking event.
 A unique suit is also great to have if you want to wear the separate pieces as a cool pop of color to accent an otherwise boring outfit.
 Plus, as I explained in this article, using items from your work wardrobe in your casual outfits is a great way to get the most out of your clothing.

 Check these places out and let me know which ones are your favorites!